-On September 1, 2018, the Group acquired 51% equity interest of Chongqing Jianzhi Education Information Consulting Service Co., Ltd. and its subsidiary ("Chongqing Jianzhi"), for a total consideration of RMB8,000, of which RMB4,715 has not been paid as of February 28, 2019 and was recorded in amounts due to related parties in the consolidated balance sheets (see Note 13).
+On September 1, 2018, the Group acquired 51% equity interest of Chongqing Jianzhi Education Information Consulting Service Co., Ltd. and its subsidiary ("Chongqing Jianzhi"), for a total consideration of RMB8,000 which was fully paid as of February 29, 2020.
 The intangible assets, goodwill and non-controlling interests acquired from the acquisition were RMB980, RMB14,072 and RMB7,686, respectively.